przemek83/same-game/README.md

 ## Same Game
-Simple board game based on rules of Same Game (known also as JawBreaker and few other names).
+Simple board game based on rules of Same Game (also known as JawBreaker and few other names).
 Played by basic algorithm.

 ## Table of content
 - [Problem description](#problem-description)